36 Pro Rege—June 2021

 somehow a part of the story she tells.

-While it’s true that critical readers might greet a
+While its true that critical readers might greet a

-ctional account of this life with similar questions,
+ctional account of this life with similar questions,

-when the writer’s commitment to veriable detail cre-
+when the writer’s commitment to veriable detail cre-

 ates a narrative that’s as exact as London Street, there